 When an open sore in the mouth doesn’t go away within a week or two, it always warrants visiting a dentist or doctor.
-Although it is common to suffer from mouth ulcers when we are run down and our immune system is suppressed, if a problem area persists, this might need to be checked.
+You can suffer from mouth ulcers at times, particularly if you are run down and your immune system is suppressed.
+If the problem area persists, this should be checked.

 Look out for raised sores with red or white borders as well as bleeding and numbness.
 More than 30,000 people are diagnosed with oral cancer every year, most over the age of 60.
 Cases are often detected late and if you are a smoker your risk is increased.

 It is estimated that gum disease affects more than half of all adults in the UK; bleeding gums during or after brushing as well as bad breath can be a sign that you have gingivitis.

 If left untreated, a condition called periodontitis can develop.
 This is an infection of the tissues and bones that support teeth and hold them in place.
 In severe cases this can cause the bone in your jaw to decay and small spaces can open up between the gum and teeth.